At 1:00 PM on January 12, 2025, my father called me to say that my grandpa had suddenly passed away at home that afternoon.

 Mineral crystals in the Hebei Geological MuseumMineral crystals in the Hebei Geological Museum

 Periodic table in the Hebei Geological Museum.
 I later imitated this and collected many chemical elements myself.
-Be careful with this; MSRA's assembly head got leukemia from collecting radioactive elements and died young.
+Be careful with this; the assembly head at MSRA got leukemia from collecting radioactive elements and died young.
 I was also invited for tea by Uncle Hat for collecting dangerous elements.Periodic table in the Hebei Geological Museum.
 I later imitated this and collected many chemical elements myself.
-Be careful with this; MSRA's assembly head got leukemia from collecting radioactive elements and died young.
+Be careful with this; the assembly head at MSRA got leukemia from collecting radioactive elements and died young.
 I was also invited for tea by Uncle Hat for collecting dangerous elements.

-When I was born, my parents were busy with work, so my grandparents mainly raised me when I was young.
+When I was born, my parents were busy with work, so I was mainly raised by grandma and grandpa when I was young.

-My grandparents both valued my education greatly.
-From the moment I was born, before I could speak, they taught me to recognize characters.
-My grandmother told me stories, read poems, and played children’s tapes every day.
-My grandfather took me to the street every day, teaching me to recognize the characters on store signs, road signs, and bus stop signs.
-By the time I was a year and a half and just learning to walk, I could recognize most of the characters on the street signs near our home.
-Neighbors gave me the nickname “the child who can read.”
+Grandpa and grandma both placed great importance on my education.
+From the moment I was born, before I could even speak, grandpa and grandma taught me to recognize characters.
+Grandma told me stories, read poems, and played children’s tapes every day.
+Grandpa took me out to the street every day, teaching me to recognize the characters on shop signs, road signs, and bus stop signs.
+By the time I was one and a half years old and just learning to walk, I could recognize most of the characters on the street signs near our home.
+Neighbors gave me a nickname, “the child who can recognize characters.”

-Besides recognizing characters, my grandfather also taught me to read maps.
-He said,
+Besides recognizing characters, my grandpa also taught me to recognize maps.
+My grandpa said,

-Since I was born, my parents have maintained a “Little Miao is Growing” commemorative book, recording my growth every month with a photo attached.
-Below is the content of the growth record section, which is probably the first public release of these records:
+From the time I was born, my parents maintained a “Little Miao is Growing” commemorative book, recording my growth every month with a photo attached.
+Below is the content of the growth record part, which should also be the first public release of these growth records:

 One month oldOne month old